ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 repeat global ``ControlPersist`` settings in ``ansible_ssh_common_args``.)

 Note that ``ssh -W`` is available only with OpenSSH 5.4 or later.
-With older versions, it's necessary to execute ``nc %h:%p`` or some equivalent command on the bastion host.
+With older versions, it is necessary to execute ``nc %h:%p`` or some equivalent command on the bastion host.

 With earlier versions of Ansible, it was necessary to configure a